BBVA/hancock-doc/docs/guide/README.md

 ## Getting Started

-Take a look to the [Hancock](./getting-started/) components, and start with an [example](./getting-started/#basic-example) to introduce Hancock product.
+Take a look to the [Hancock](./getting-started/) components, and start with an [example](./getting-started/#basic-example) to get to know the Hancock product.

 ## Concepts

-If you need to remember a basic concepts about blockchain technologies, you can review some [concepts](./getting-started/Concept/) used on Hancock product.
+If you need to remember some basic concepts about blockchain technologies, you can review those used on Hancock product [here](./getting-started/Concept/).

 ## Next steps

-We are working on integrate other blockchains networks to Hancock language.
+We are working on integrating other blockchain networks to Hancock language.

-Next blockchain networks:
+Next blockchain networks integrated:
  - Bitcoin